nlo88/newsfeed-app/newsfeed-app/README.md

 ### Step 1.
 Set up your GitHub page and Install

-- Create your GitRepository , be sure to set it public and include ReadMe.MD file.
+- Create your git page repository , be sure to set it public and include ReadMe.MD file.
 - Create directory on your terminal, git clone your repository.
 - Install npx create-react-dom
 - npm i create-react-dom newsfeed-app